CrypticPoet/off-grid-energy-design/Final_Report.md

 Total Instantaneous Power Consumed = 0.020*2(light)+0.5(misc) = 0.58kW

-**Note**: Here the misc includes PC,stove and other appliances that we might/might not use under emergency situation.
+**Note**: Here the misc includes PC, stove and other appliances that we might/might not use under emergency situation.
 The generator should be able to run under the above conditions for 9hr(which is minimum requirement for overnight functionality).
 Spare fuel should always be kept in case of emergencies.

 | Specification      | Value                         |